Root16/seedbank/postman-dataverse-oauth-refresh/readme.md

 # Automate Dataverse OAuth in Postman

 This handy lil script makes it easy to access your Microsoft Dataverse environment's web API using Postman.
-You can either import the provided configuration files for a quick start or do-it-yourself with manual configuration.
+You can either import the provided configuration files for a quick start [here](#quick-start) or do-it-yourself with manual configuration [here](#diy).
 This setup is modified from [this Medium blog post](https://medium.com/@allen.helton/how-to-automate-oauth2-token-renewal-in-postman-864420d381a0) to work  specifically for Microsoft Dataverse.

 # Prerequisites